 Health and Counseling Services

 The Reed College Health and Counseling Center (HCC) seeks to further the college’s mission of academic excellence both by trying to relieve problems that seem to be hindering students’ academic goals and, more broadly, by helping to nurture overall well-being, so that Reed students can better pursue their intellectual interests with clarity, confidence, and joy.
-The HCC provides both medical and mental health / counseling services: Our medical service is a primary care clinic, with staff comprised of physicians, nurse practitioners, nurses, and medical assistants.
-Our counseling service is comprised of licensed staff and trainees from a variety of mental health disciplines, including psychology, mental health nurse practitioners, and social workers.
-Our staff are committed to providing high-quality services to all students, with sensitivity to each person’s culture, gender, age, race, ethnicity, sexual orientation, learning style, ability or disability, socioeconomic status and other individual variables.
+The HCC provides both medical and mental health/counseling services to currently enrolled students.
+Our medical service is a primary care clinic, with staff comprised of physicians, nurse practitioners, nurses, and medical assistants.
+Our counseling service is a generalist counseling clinic, offering brief or short-term counseling, and is comprised of licensed staff and trainees from a variety of mental health disciplines, including psychology, mental health nurse practitioners, and social workers.
+Our staff are committed to providing high-quality services that fall within our scope of practice to students with sensitivity to each person’s culture, gender, age, race, ethnicity, sexual orientation, learning style, ability or disability, socioeconomic status and other individual variables.

 All medical, psychiatric, and counseling services at Reed are provided at no additional charge to eligible, currently enrolled Reed students.
 Prescriptions and supplies received, lab work, x-rays, and testing will normally result in additional charges, which may be billed to insurance (the HCC does not bill insurance directly).
-When students’ health care needs exceed Reed’s services and specialty care is required, staff members will make and facilitate referrals.
+When students’ health care needs exceed Reed’s scope of practice and specialized care is required, staff members will make and facilitate referrals.
 Student immunizations must be up to date in order to enroll at Reed College (please see the health and counseling website for current immunization requirements).

 All students are required to have health insurance coverage at least comparable to the coverage provided by health insurance offered by the college to ensure that they can cover at least some portion of specialty or major medical needs.
 Students are encouraged to consider enrolling in the college health insurance policy, which is tailored toward those medical expenses likely to be incurred by college students.
 Given the limits of coverage existing for many managed care plans, the health plan available through the college is recommended as additional coverage to plans that parents choose to continue to carry.

-For medical care, students can schedule an appointment, or come in without an appointment to be assessed by a nurse.
+For medical care, students can schedule an appointment, or, if the concern is urgent, come in without an appointment to be assessed by a nurse.
 If necessary, the nurse will arrange for a scheduled appointment with a nurse practitioner or physician.
 Students with urgent health care concerns after hours can call the Community Careline Consult Service.
 The consulting nurses will offer medical advice and refer students to appropriate medical care as needed.
 The telephone number for Community Careline is available on the HCC website and is available by calling the main Reed switchboard.
 Students needing emergency assistance should call 911 and/or the community safety office, where staff will help students connect with the proper resources.

-Students may seek counseling for many reasons, including the stress of personal problems, academic pressures, adjustment to college life, psychiatric disorders, and problems related to drugs and alcohol.
+The HCC offers brief or short-term counseling for students.
+Students may seek counseling for many reasons, including the stress of personal problems, academic pressures, adjustment to college life, mild to moderate psychiatric disorders, and problems related to drugs and alcohol.
 In addition to individual counseling, groups are available as specific interest and needs dictate.
 Counseling staff members are also available for consultation, training, and workshops in areas of student interest and needs.

 Students who wish to be seen for individual counseling may schedule an appointment; every effort will be made for students to be seen within a week.
 Daily walk-in hours are available during the week for urgent concerns.
 There is a counselor on call after hours and on the weekend for emergency situations.
 Reed contracts with ProtoCall, an after-hours mental health telephone triage service, to provide urgent mental health consultation and advice whenever the health center is closed.
 ProtoCall’s telephone number is available on the HCC website.